 U.S. President Andrew Jackson signs the Indian Removal Act, which gives the federal government the power to “exchange” fertile Native lands east of the Mississippi River for arid lands in the West.

 The Mohawk Institute Residential School in Brantford, Ontario, becomes the first of 139 Indian residential schools in Canada.
 It continued to operate until 1970.
-Until 1996, Native children in Canada were forcibly taken from their homes and placed in White-run schools designed to "assimilate" them into "society."
+Until 1996, Indigenous children in Canada were forcibly taken from their homes and placed in White-run schools to "assimilate" them into "society."

 The Trail of Tears begins.
 At least 4,000 Cherokee people die due to diseases and harsh conditions on the forced trip from Georgia to Oklahoma.

 After the California Gold Rush begins, the state establishes a form of legal slavery for Native Peoples by allowing whites to declare them vagrant and auction off their services.

 The Bureau of Indian Affairs establishes the first Indian "boarding school" on the Yakama Indian Reservation in Washington Territory.
 Similar to Canadian residential schools, the goal of the American schools, which were run mainly by Christian churches, was to “assimilate” Native youth into the mainstream of the “American way of life."